CodingwithKarim/AgentK/README.md

 OpenAI and Claude allow you to create an API key for free; however, you cannot run inference on their models without purchasing API credits.
 Both platforms require a minimum payment of $5 to enable access.
 Perplexity also requires an upfront payment of at least $3 for API usage (in my opinion their Sonar models are underwhelming).

-The rest of the providers offer both free and paid tiers, allowing you to start interacting with models for free.
-Groq and Hugging Face stand out for their generous free-tier access and offer some of the most cost-effective API credits from what I've seen.
-Google Gemini also provides a great free tier with access to their powerful Gemini models which I've noticed has incredible response times & very large context size capabilities.
+The rest of the AI providers offer both free and paid tiers, allowing you to start interacting with models at no cost.
+Groq and Hugging Face stand out for their generous free-tier access and offer some of the most cost-effective API credits available.

+Hugging Face is particularly powerful, giving you access to hundreds of models, along with integrations from over 10 dedicated inference providers, all through a single API key.
+You can also visit any provider's website and try out their flagship models — just make sure to use the correct Hugging Face API URL and model name from their documentation.
+This unlocks a wide range of models hosted by various companies, greatly expanding your available options.

+Google Gemini also provides an excellent free tier, offering access to their powerful Gemini models.
+In my experience, Gemini models deliver incredible response times and support very large context sizes, making them an outstanding option for demanding applications.

 ---